Just as he who called you is holy, so be holy in all you do...

 the same (as friends and brothers in Christ).
 Often there is no right or wrong answer; just interpretation of scripture

-and even Biblical scholars don’t always agree; ultimately, JESUS IS THE ANSWER.
+and even Biblical scholars don’t agree on everything; ultimately, JESUS IS THE ANSWER.

 BACKGROUND/HISTORY: